Analysis of the structural complexity of Crab Nebula observed at radio frequency using a multifractal approach: The Crab nebula - physical processes and observed data

 {\em Radio frequencies}: The emission in radio frequencies is primarily the non-thermal synchrotron radiation from the shocked pulsar wind; charged particles are accelerated due to the magnetic field of the pulsar.
-Visually, one can see the expanding network of filaments and fine-scale wispy features (Figure~1, top panel).
-The source of most of the thermal emission from the filaments is understood to be the photo-ionization by the hard continuum from the synchrotron PWN emission \citep[see e.g.,][]{Hester:1996}.
+Visually, one can see the expanding network of filaments and fine-scale wispy features (Figure \ref{fig:fig1}).
+The source of most of the thermal emission from the filaments is understood to be the photo-ionization by the hard continuum from the synchrotron PWN emission \citep[see, e.g.,][]{Hester:1996}.
 In addition, radiative cooling behind the shock driven by the PWN into the freely expanding ejecta also gives rise to radio emission~\cite{Sankrit:1998}.

-{\em Infra-red (IR) frequencies}: The near- and mid-IR emissions of the Crab nebula are dominated by continuum synchrotron radiation.
-The emission observed in the far-IR may be attributed to line emission or dust particles~\cite{Temim:2006}, which form when the supernova ejecta cool and condense.
-The dust particles get heated by the pulsar wind and emit thermally in the far-IR.

-\subsection{Observational data of the Crab nebula}
+\subsection{Observational data of the Crab Nebula}

-We focus on the data of the Crab nebula observed at radio and IR frequencies.
-We have made use of publicly available imaging data for this. \begin{enumerate} \item We obtained the radio imaging data at 4.76~GHz with an angular resolution of 0.7 arcseconds from the Very Large Array (VLA) \footnotemark[1] data archive.
-We used the Crab nebula imaging data from the VLA image archive \footnotemark[2].
+We focus on the data of the Crab Nebula observed at radio frequency by the Very Large Array (VLA) \footnotemark[1].
+We use publicly available radio imaging data of the Crab nebula at 4.76~GHz with an angular resolution of 0.7 arcseconds from the VLA image archive \footnotemark[2].
 These data have undergone full calibration and reduction.
-The image is shown in the top panel of Figure~\ref{fig:fig1}.
-The surface brightness in the image is in units of Jy~beam$^{-1}$.
-We applied the 2D-MFDFA algorithm to this imaging data.